adamghill/django-live-dashboard/README.md

 # Requires
 1. Python 3.6+
 1. Django 3.0+
-1. Django to be run via `ASGI` for websockets
+1. Django to be run via `ASGI` for websockets support

 # Install
 1. `pip install django-live-dashboard` or `poetry add django-live-dashboard`